fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 14.3.2 =
+* [Fixed] Fixes a bug in the Maximum Price Filter widget to make it compatible with the new block widgets feature in the dashboard.
+* [Fixed] Fixes a bug that caused vehicle thumbnail photos to break out of the posts table at the Vehicles dashboard page.

 = 14.3.1 =
 * [Fixed] Cache-busting photo URLs are now compatible with any image file type rather than just JPG and PNG.
 * [Fixed] Fixes a bug when changing the title of additional listings pages.